Zariski decompositions of numerical cycle classes: Zariski decompositions

 \begin{conj} Let $X$ be a projective variety and let $\alpha = P(\alpha) + N(\alpha)$ be a Zariski decomposition.
 Then there is some proper closed subscheme $i: Y \subsetneq X$ and a pseudo-effective class $\beta \in N_{k}(Y)$ such that $N(\alpha) = i_{*}\beta$. \end{conj}

 We prove (a slightly weaker version of) Conjecture \ref{negativepartispushedforward} for curve classes.

 \begin{prop} Let $X$ be a projective variety and let $\alpha \in \Eff_{1}(X)$.
-Then for some Zariski decomposition $\alpha = P(\alpha) + N(\alpha)$ there is a proper closed subscheme $i: Y \subsetneq X$ and a pseudo-effective class $\beta \in N_{k}(Y)$ such that $N(\alpha) = i_{*}\beta$. \end{prop}
+Then for some Zariski decomposition $\alpha = P(\alpha) + N(\alpha)$ there is a proper closed subscheme $i: Y \subsetneq X$ and a pseudo-effective class $\beta \in N_{1}(Y)$ such that $N(\alpha) = i_{*}\beta$. \end{prop}

 \begin{proof} Any $\alpha$ has a Zariski decomposition such that $N(\alpha)$ is a sum of classes on extremal rays of $\Eff_{1}(X)$ that do not lie in the movable cone.
 Thus it suffices to show the statement when $\alpha = N(\alpha)$ generates an extremal ray of $\Eff_{1}(X)$ but is not movable.

+We first reduce to the case when $X$ is smooth.
 Let $\pi: X' \to X$ be a nonsingular alteration; by Proposition \ref{prop:surjeff} and Corollary \ref{cor:surj mov} there is a $\beta \in \Eff_{1}(X')$ lying on an extremal ray not contained in the movable cone that satisfies $\pi_{*}\beta = \alpha$.
 Since the desired statement pushes forward under alterations, we may replace $X$ by $X'$ to assume that $X$ is smooth.
 In this situation we have $\Mov_{1}(X) = \Nef_{1}(X)$ by \cite[Theorem 0.2]{bdpp04} (see Section \ref{divisorcharpsection} for the extension to characteristic $p$).